alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 };
 ```

-### Customize colors
+### Custom Colors

-In addition to using the theme colors we provide, you can also customize colors through the 'htmlColor' property.
+In addition to using our predefined theme colors, you can also customize colors using the `htmlColor` property.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';